Dental Assistant

 After completing this program, learners will have the opportunity to take the leading national/industry-recognized certification exam essential to entry-level employment in this fast-growing field.

-- Dental Assisting National Board (DANB) Radiation Health and Safety (RHS)
+National Certification: This program meets the necessary requirements to take the Dental Assisting National Board (DANB) Radiology Health and Safety (RHS) Examination.

 Optional Volunteer Externship Opportunity